how-to-firebase/full-stack-firebase/introduction/what-is-serverless.md

 Secure operations must be done on a secure server.
 But this architecture is called serverless!
 How on Earth does this work???

 The answer is functions-as-a-service, or FaaS.
 Google's functions-as-a-service is called Cloud Functions.
-You may have heard of Amazon's Faas offering, AWS Lambda.
+You may have heard of Amazon's FaaS offering, AWS Lambda.

 This is a Firebase course, so naturally, we're using Cloud Functions.